 - Licensee or representative met with the other parties to the Settlement Agreement but did not reach an agreement

 - Other parties refused to meet with the licensee or representative

-Applications for termination will be reviewed initially by ABRA’s Office of the General Counsel for legal sufficiency regarding the steps outlined above.
+Applications for termination will be reviewed initially by ABCA’s Office of the General Counsel for legal sufficiency regarding the steps outlined above.
 If a determination is made that the application meets standards, the ABC Board will further review the application and make a determination to placard the application.
 Any application that fails to meet the standards set forth above will not be approved by the ABC Board for placarding.